TomGanske/swatchbook-bundle/src/Readme.md

 * easy to use with Bootstrap

 ###Instruction to get it work###
-* paste follow lines into the fe_page.html5 (*.xhtml)
-* active in your website layout the jQuery checkbox
+* activate inside the website layout the jQuery checkbox

 *I think that`s it.
 Enjoy it and let me know...*